wildfly-extras/wildfly-mcp/wildfly-mcp-server/README.md

 - `host`: The host name on which the WildFly server is running.
 Optional, `localhost` is used by default.
 - `port`: The port the WildFly server is listening on.
 Optional, `9990` is used by default.

-### getWildFlyConsumedMemory
-Get the percentage of memory consumed by the WildFly server running on the provided host and port arguments.

-**Inputs**:
-- `host`: The host name on which the WildFly server is running.
-Optional, `localhost` is used by default.
-- `port`: The port the WildFly server is listening on.
-Optional, `9990` is used by default.

-### getWildFlyConsumedCPU
+### getJVMInfo
-Get the percentage of cpu consumed by the WildFly server running on the provided host and port arguments.
+Get the JVM (Java VM) information (version, input arguments, startime, uptime, consumed memory, consumed cpu) as JSON format.
+The Java VM is the one used to execute the WildFly server running on the provided host and port arguments.

 **Inputs**:
 - `host`: The host name on which the WildFly server is running.
 Optional, `localhost` is used by default.